 Sports clothing (£80-£120) depending on course

-In addition to achieving a degree, students will demonstrate the competencies required by the Nutrition Society to enable them to apply for associate status on graduation.
+In addition to achieving a degree, students will demonstrate the competencies required by The Association for Nutrition to enable them to apply for associate status on graduation.

 There is a strong focus on future career aspirations from very early on in the course which is developed through work placements in the first and second year (optional).
 The skills of being able to decipher health and nutrition related research and transfer this into ‘real world’ practical applications for individual and community health are developed over the three years of study.
 To achieve this, the strong academic focus of the degree is supported by practical modules in health promotion, dietary analysis and fitness and health assessments.